GlobetrotterTravel/GlobetrotterTravel.github.io/iris/resource-types/entitlements.md

 Only one entitlement instance can be assigned to each organisation per entitlement definition.

+The maximum validity of an assigned entitlement is 10 years.

 ## Table of contents
 {: .no_toc }